 "The most important things that the MBS Performing Arts community gave me that led to my success in college was confidence in myself, a belief in my abilities, and a motivation to always push myself to be better than yesterday.
 These are all things that make for a good student, a good college applicant, and a good person."

 "I am certain that my participation in the Performing Arts helped me get into college … it is what I wrote my college essay about!"

 "The teachers I had the privilege of working with were among some of the most professional, talented, and caring educators I have ever encountered.
 I partially owe my extreme commitment to MBS Performing Arts to the teachers that challenged me to move outside of my comfort zone, and who trusted me with responsibilities in order to help me grow and to teach me courage."

 Alexa Rojek (MBS ’15) is from Chatham, New Jersey.
-In June 2019, she will be graduating from Santa Clara University, where she is currently studying Political Science and Theatre Arts.
+She graduated from Santa Clara University, where she studied Political Science and Theatre Arts.